 Nov 8, 2018

-Doctoral Student Affiliate Jorge Ivan Puma Crespo was awarded the Phillip Gleason Prize by the History Department at the University of Notre Dame for his article entitled, “Small Groups Don’t Win Revolutions: Armed Struggle in the Memory of Maoist Militants of Política Popular."
+Doctoral Student Affiliate Jorge Ivan Puma Crespo (history) was awarded the Phillip Gleason Prize by the History Department at the University of Notre Dame for his article entitled, “Small Groups Don’t Win Revolutions: Armed Struggle in the Memory of Maoist Militants of Política Popular."

 Gloria Álvarez: El Retorno del Anticomunismo Libertario